JLMSC/i3-dotfiles/README.md

 My i3wm custom dotfiles.

 ## About
-These are being used at least once in the `config`:
+These are being used at least once in the `config`, includes utilities too:
 ```
 - CaskaydiaCove
 - dmenu